-The table below shows the four main units in Pre-AP Chemistry, the recommended length for each unit, and the key topics in each.
+The tables below show the four main units in Pre-AP Chemistry, the recommended length for each unit, and the key topics in each.

 Schools that officially implement a Pre-AP course will receive access to instructional resources for each unit.
 These resources don’t constitute a full day-by-day curriculum.
-Instead, they provide support and model lessons as teachers design instruction for each unit.
+Instead, they provide support for teachers as they design their instruction for each Pre-AP Chemistry unit.

 Pre-AP Chemistry instructional resources include:

 - A course framework: the framework defines what students should know and be able to do by the end of the course.
 It serves as an anchor for model lessons and assessments, and it is the primary document teachers can use to align instruction to course content.

 - Teacher resources, available in print and online, include a robust set of model lessons that demonstrate how to translate the course framework, shared principles, and areas of focus into daily instruction.

 - Additional support resources include Distance Learning Companion Slides and audio recordings of student texts that accompany the teacher and student instructional materials for use in synchronous and asynchronous settings.

 Additional resources: Pre-AP Chemistry does require additional resources to use in the model lessons.
 This list is divided into three categories: general consumable items that are generally replaced yearly, chemicals that will need to be replaced regularly, and general stockroom equipment.
 The general consumable materials and chemicals have the unit when they are used listed.